The Growing Child: 3-Year-Olds

 Listen to your child and show that you are pleased by your child's talking.

-Let your child do as much as possible for himself or herself when getting dressed, brushing teeth, and combing hair.
+Let your child do as much as possible for themself when getting dressed, brushing teeth, and combing hair.

 Have your child help with simple chores such as picking up toys.

-Give your child old clothes for "dress up" and allow him or her to pretend being a mom, dad, healthcare provider, cowboy, and the like.
+Give your child old clothes for "dress up" and allow them to pretend being a mom, dad, healthcare provider, cowboy, and the like.
 Even old sheets or towels can become skirts, capes, or turbans.
 You can also pretend you are an elephant, butterfly, robot, or other characters and play with your child.

 Sing songs or nursery rhymes and teach your child the words.